mathspp/mathspp/pages/02.blog/01.pydonts/dunder-methods/item.md

-This is a comprehensive introduction to dunder methods in Python, covering most dunder methods.
+This is an introduction to dunder methods in Python, to help you understand what they are and what they are for.

 ===